 SOUL - Save Our Underwater Life

 Shallow water animals that breathe air, like turtles, manatees, dugongs, and whales are often hit by boats and caught in fishing gear.
-Species such as turtles that lay their eggs on land often lose their nurseries due to coastal development.
+Species such as turtles that lay their eggs on land often loose their nurseries due to coastal development.
 The dying coral reefs all over the world produce a large amount of oxygen that benefits humans.
 Just as the Amazon has been named the ‘lungs of the world’, coral reefs are known as the ‘rainforests of the sea’.